PC Stuck On Motherboard Boot Screen [Solved]

 Other problems, including those causing the issue where the PC gets stuck at the motherboard screen, may not necessarily require such involving fixes.

 Either way, we always advise that you start with the simplest idea that you can think of and only progress to alternative ‘harder’ fixes when all your clever ideas come unstuck.

 Now, the purpose of this article is to show you how to fix the problem with your PC getting stuck on the motherboard screen and make your computer boot.

 As I hinted earlier, while the glitch looks scary at first, you’ll be surprised that it takes a fairly simplistic approach to overcome it.

 Let’s first look at the possible triggers of this fault.

-Causes of the PC stuck at motherboard screen issue
+What causes the PC stuck on motherboard screen issue?

 The hitch can arise because of several reasons: